Muhammad Amin Bahadur Khan: Death

 In 1855, Muhammad Amin led an expedition to the Sarahs oasis against the Turkmen Teke tribe to conquer present-day southern Turkmenistan.
 The Teke asked support from the Persian governor of Mashhad, Feridun Mirza, who sent 7,000 men from the citadel of Derbent and another 3,000 from Khorasan with 10 cannons.

 The following battle turned into a defeat for the Khiva Khan, in which his 6 cannons were taken by the Persians and his troops dispersed.

 Muhammad Amin was surprised in his camp by a division from Merv commanded by Muhammad Hussein, taken prisoner and then beheaded.
-His head is said to have been sent to the Naser al-Din Shah Qajarthe Shaho Iran, Shah ordered an honorable burial.
+His head is said to have been sent to the Naser al-Din Shah Qajar the Shah of Iran, Shah ordered an honorable burial.

 His son Abdullah succeeded him, but he too died six months later in a battle with rebellious tribes.
 His second son Kutlug Murad was next to ascend the throne, but experienced the same fate.
 Finally his uncle Sayyid Muhammad Khan (1856–1864) ascended to the throne and was able to restore some order.